custom-components/pyscript/docs/reference.rst

 Restrictions include:

-- since it's native python, the function cannot use any pyscript-specific features;
+- since it's native Python, the function cannot use any pyscript-specific features;
-  but since it's native python, all language features are available, including ``open``, ``yield`` etc
+  but since it's native Python, all language features are available, including ``open``, ``yield`` etc.
-- if you use ``@pyscript_compile`` on an inner function (ie, defined inside a pyscript function), then binding of variables defined outside the scope of the inner function does not work.
+- if you use ``@pyscript_compile`` on an inner function (i.e., defined inside a pyscript function), then binding of variables defined outside the scope of the inner function does not work.